astronomer/airflow-guides/guides/install-aws.md

 As long as we're able to authenticate an IAM user against the kubernetes cluster using those EKS policies, that should keep us moving.

-### Does it matter if I run RDS postgres or stable postrgres to run in Kubernetes?
+### Does it matter if I run RDS postgres or stable postgres to run in Kubernetes?

 In the long-term, a RDS instance is probably the best approach, but stable postgres should be more than enough.
 Make sure to use the most explicit route to that RDS to ensure the Kubernetes cluster can connect to it.